 Empower Personal Dashboard

-Empower is a platform that can work for both DIY investors and hands-off investors.
-Offering a wide range of investment portfolios and its proprietary “Smart Weighting” indexing approach, you can put your confidence in Empower.
+One of the nice things about Empower is that it can work for both DIY investors and hands-off investors.
+It offers a wide range of investment portfolios and a proprietary “Smart Weighting” indexing approach.

-Investors who want a very hands-on, personal experience may prefer to work with a traditional financial advisor instead of two advisors (or a team) with Empower.
+If you want a very hands-on, personal experience, you may prefer to work with a traditional financial advisor instead of two advisors (or a team) with Empower.

 Alternatives to Empower

-Betterment also has an interest-bearing cash account that earns a variable 4.75% APY (just a smidgen above Empower’s 4.70%).
-You can get a checking account with cash back rewards and no ATM fees as well.
+Betterment also has an interest-bearing cash account that earns a variable 5.00% APY.
+You can get a checking account with cashback rewards and no ATM fees as well.

-If you want a cash account, Wealthfront’s comes with no minimum balance required to earn 5.00% APY, surpassing both Betterment in that category.
+If you want a cash account, Wealthfront’s comes with no minimum balance required to earn 4.50% APY.

-There’s a much lower barrier to entry at M1 Finance: just a $100 minimum initial deposit for brokerage accounts, and $500 for IRAs and Roth IRAs.
+There’s a much lower barrier to entry at M1 Finance: just a $100 minimum initial deposit for brokerage accounts, and $500 for IRAs.

 However, with M1, you’ll need to select “Rebalance” on your pie, or portfolio — it’s not done automatically.
-Another key difference between M1 and Empower: M1 doesn’t provide access to human financial advisors, which is one of Empower’s main selling points.
+Another key difference: M1 doesn’t provide access to human financial advisors, which is one of Empower’s main selling points.

 Learn With Erika